Ann Maria Jackson

 Arrival from Maryland, 1859.
 Ann Maria Jackson and seven of her children runaway from their slaveholder.

 Ann Maria Jackson (1810–January 28, 1880) was an enslaved woman with nine children who ran away from her enslaver in November 1858 after two of her eldest children had been sold.
 Her husband became mentally ill and died in a poor house.
 After finding out that four more of her children were about to be sold, she gathered the seven children who were with her and traveled along the Underground Railroad for Canada.
-She went through the way of Wilmington, then to Philadelphia, later to St.Catherines, and then to Toronto.
+She went through the way of Wilmington, then to Philadelphia, later to St. Catharines, and then to Toronto.
 This was rare as she had brought her seven children with her through the Underground Railroad.
 It was difficult for women to run away secretly.
 The Jacksons established new lives for themselves in Toronto.
 Her two eldest children later reunited with the family, and the youngest, Albert Jackson, became the first African American to work as a letter carrier in Toronto.